runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 endmodule
 ```

-This spec will not pass.
+However, the verification for this spec will fail.

 The reason is that storing to and reading from memory is more complicated than storing local values.